Memory-Augmented Graph Neural Networks: A Brain-Inspired Review: Introduction

-Theories about memory in the human brain may provide additional insight and motivation for the memory augmentation of GNNs.
-Historically, many areas of machine learning have repeatedly drawn inspiration from the brain to build architectures that maintain information over time.
+The first motivation to review memory-augmented GNNs from this perspective is historical.
+Many areas of machine learning have repeatedly drawn inspiration from the brain to build architectures that maintain information over time.
 Early efforts include recurrent neural network (RNN) architectures \cite{schuster1997bidirectional, hochreiter1997long} that use internal states to store information about sequential inputs.
-Other memory-augmented neural networks (MANNs) utilize external memory with differentiable read-write operators to enable access of past experiences, and have been shown to enhance performance on many learning tasks, such as reinforcement learning \cite{pritzel2017neural}, meta learning \cite{santoro2016meta}, and few-shot learning \cite{vinyals2016matching}.
-But memory augmentation of GNNs in particular, rather than other neural networks, may provide the ability to tackle specific structured representation learning problems.
-In particular, some propose that memory plays a key role in relational reasoning.
-This is thought to occur because the content of memory itself is stored as a structured representation.
-Studies of human recall behavior have provided evidence for this \cite{Brady_2011, bradyContextualEffectsVisual2015, naimEmergenceHierarchicalOrganization2019, Tomita_Barense_Honey_2021}.
-Furthermore, neuroscience studies have also demonstrated a similarity structure to memory storage: more similar memories leads to more similar representations \cite{ezzyatSimilarityBreedsProximity2014, schlichtingMemoryAllocationIntegration2017}.
-Finally, there is empirical evidence from prior machine learning work as well: \cite{santoro2018relational} demonstrated that augmenting an RNN with a relational memory module that allows memories to interact with each other improves its performance for various relational reasoning tasks, including as partially observed reinforcement learning tasks, program evaluation, etc. This suggests that memory augmentation of GNNs may specifically improve performance on structured representation learning problems such as relational reasoning.
+These have made many advances in several areas of machine learning, and are key to several of the memory-augmented GNNs we review here.
+Other memory-augmented neural networks (MANNs) utilize external memory with differentiable read-write operators that allow the neural network to store and access past experiences.
+MANNs have been shown to enhance performance on many learning tasks, such as reinforcement learning \cite{pritzel2017neural}, meta learning \cite{santoro2016meta}, and few-shot learning \cite{vinyals2016matching}.
+The second motivation is that focusing on memory in GNNs may specifically improve performance on structured representation learning problems such as relational reasoning.
+In particular, studies in both cognitive neuroscience and machine learning suggest that memory plays a key role in relational reasoning \cite{whittington2020TolmanEichenbaum}.
+Several cognitive behavioral studies of human recall have led to proposals that the contents of memory are stored as structured representations \cite{Brady_2011, bradyContextualEffectsVisual2015, naimEmergenceHierarchicalOrganization2019}.
+These are bolstered by neuroscience findings of a similarity structure in neural representations of memories, i.e. that more similar memories lead to more similar representations \cite{ezzyatSimilarityBreedsProximity2014, schlichtingMemoryAllocationIntegration2017}.
+In the realm of brain-inspired machine learning, \cite{santoro2018relational} demonstrated that augmenting an RNN with a relational memory module that allows memories to interact with each other improves its performance for various relational reasoning tasks, including as partially observed reinforcement learning tasks, program evaluation, etc. The final motivation for this review is that GNN researchers have already turned to memory mechanisms to alleviate specific shortcomings of these models.
+These shortcomings include learning long-range dependencies across large graph neighborhoods, as well as across long-range relationships across time for dynamic graphs.
+However, these efforts are largely independent and have not been reviewed from a comprehensive or unified perspective.
+The aim of our review is to create a framework for understanding memory-augmented GNNs that may generate new proposals for network architectures, datasets, tasks, and ML modules that can tackle problems in graph learning and improve the expressiveness of GNNs.